-Our simulations in the previous section suggest that simpler algorithms with fewer tunable parameters converged faster, although having a second link price can help for small w.
-Using those observations, we combine the best parts of all four algorithms to construct the TRUMP algorithm described in Figure 6.
-In TRUMP, the feedback price has two components as in the fulldual algorithm: $p_l$ and $q_l$ .
-Since we observed that local optimization worked better than subgradient update, we use the feedback price update from primal algorithm in Figure 2 as our $q_l$ .
-This has the additional benefit of removing one tuning parameter from the protocol since the update of $q_l$ involves no step size.
+Our simulations in the previous section suggest that simpler algorithms with fewer tunable parameters converge faster, although having a second link price can help for small w.
+Using those observations, we combine the best parts of all four algorithms to construct the TRUMP algorithm described in Figure 8.

+In TRUMP, the feedback price has two components as in the full-dual algorithm: $p_l$ and $q_l$ .
+Since we observed that local optimization worked better than subgradient update, we use the feedback price update from primal algorithm in Figure 3 as our $q_l$ .
+This has the additional benefit of removing one tuning parameter from the protocol since the update of $q_l$ involves no stepsize.
 By a similar argument, we use a local optimization for the path rate update as in the dual-based algorithms.
-The w-value is only known at the sources where the z's are computed, and there is only a single value for the network.
-The exact value is a judgment call based on an understanding (from measurements) of how stochastic the traffic is.
-Simulations such as those performed in Section 6.2 could reveal the right trade-off between the level of stochasticity and the value of w.
+The value of w is only known at the sources where the z's are computed, and there is only a single value for the network.
+The packet-level simulations in Section VII-C reveal that TRUMP performs well for a large range of w-values when an appropriate stepsize is chosen.